 Canine bloat or gastric torsion is a serious and potentially life-threatening condition that can affect any dog breed.
-It’s important to be aware of the symptoms so that you can seek medical attention for your pet as soon as possible if they have any of them.
-Bloat or gastric torsion occurs when the stomach becomes filled with gas, fluid, and/or food.
+It’s important to be aware of their symptoms so that you can get medical attention for your pet as soon as possible if they have any of them.
+Bloat or gastric torsion occurs when your pet’s stomach becomes filled with gas, fluid, and/or food.

-This causes the stomach to twist on itself, cutting off the blood supply to the organs and leading to shock.
+This causes the stomach to twist on itself, cutting off the blood supply to their organs and leading to shock.

 Symptoms of Canine Bloat or Gastric Torsion

-The most common symptoms of gastric torsion include:
+The most common symptoms of bloat or gastric torsion include:

 - Restlessness